Practical 3: RISC-V Coding and Procedures

 The data segment window shows the contents of memory, including the stack contents.
 You can jump to different regions in memory using the drop-down selector.
 For now, we'll only be concerned with the (.data) region.

-Look at the text segment tab.
+Look at the text segment tab and the data view when the text segment is chosen from that drop-down menu.
 Notice that instructions start at address

 0x00400000